-In this article, you will understand the difference between denim and cotton, and we will consider the points under the following headings.
+Our goal in this article is to provide you with an understanding of the differences between denim and cotton, and we will discuss each point under the following headings.

 - Denim vs Cotton: An Overview